kwalamusicschool/BBO/ModelCard.md

 **Known limitations:**

-- **Cubic scaling:** GP inference scales as O(n³).
-Not a constraint at current dataset sizes, but would become limiting beyond ~200 points.
 - **Single‑query budget:** One query per week means a misleading result can misdirect strategy for multiple rounds.
 - **Smoothness assumption:** The RBF kernel assumes smooth, continuous functions.
 Functions with narrow isolated peaks (F1) are not well‑modelled.
 - **Local optima:** With limited data, the GP may converge to a local rather than global maximum.
 - **Dimensionality:** Results for F7 (6D) and F8 (8D) should be interpreted cautiously – 50 observations provide minimal coverage of a 6D/8D space.

 **Recommendations for future use:**
-- For datasets larger than ~200 points, consider GPyTorch or sparse GP approximations.
-- For higher‑dimensional functions, use Latin hypercube sampling or Sobol sequences for better initial coverage.
+- For higher‑dimensional functions, use Latin hypercube sampling or Sobol sequences early on for better initial coverage.
 - For functions with sudden discontinuities, use fallback heuristics (centroid, perturbations) as in this approach.

 ---